 That's your afterparty!
 When you're fully peaking.

 Actually, yeah, a little afterparty.
 So that's how that worked.
 That was a period with me from late 1970, and it didn't last long.
-Cause you can't go too far in that direction without having to put on the breaks.
+Cause you can't go too far in that direction without having to put on the brakes.

 You guys worked on this for eight years.
 And Jim you initially sunk a lot of your own money into this.
 What compelled you to do so?